quijaman1988/SusanBuckDWAnotes/03_Laravel/28_APIs.md

 <img src='http://making-the-internet.s3.amazonaws.com/laravel-books-api-results-decoded@2x.png' style='max-width:651px; width:100%' alt=''>

-Note how the key information we want is nested within the key `volumeInfo`.
+Note how the information we want is nested within the index `volumeInfo`.
 You'll often have to study API results to get a sense of how the data is structured so you know how to extract out the information you want.

 Can you start to imagine how the above code could be used to build a &ldquo;*Similar books by this author*&rdquo; feature on Foobooks?